The modern way of treating Chronic Diseases

 A Chronic disease is defined as a disease of prolonged duration (more than three months), often not retreating from the body itself, and rarely being able to be completely cured.
 Chronic Diseases are complex and vary when it comes to their nature, how they are caused, and the extent of their impact on the community.
 Some chronic conditions lead to premature death, while at the same time others contribute more to the disability of the individual.
-In any case, however, it is a fact that they degrade the quality of life of patients.
+In any case, however, it is a fact that they degrade the patients’ quality of life.

 The Common Characteristics of Chronic Diseases include: